 The Coach House Platinum III is another factory-direct rig from Coach House complete with its patented hand-laid, one-piece molded fiberglass shell.
 It is built on the Ford Transit 2000 Chassis and powered by a turbo-diesel engine.

 The RV has full-body exterior paint, two roof vents, heavy-duty insulation, and an on-demand propane water heater.
-It also comes with a three-year 36,000-mile warranty and optional 170-watt solar panel.
+It also comes with a three-year 36,000-mile warranty and an optional 170-watt solar panel.

 There is the option of choosing between two center twin-bed floorplans with either a sofa or dinette.
 There’s also a well-equipped galley with a stainless steel sink, refrigerator, microwave/convection oven, a two-burner propane cooktop, and a pantry.